patatetom/iptables_sorted_colored/README.md

-# iptables_sorted_colored
+# iptables -S | sorted | colored

-Sort and color output of iptables -S
+Sort and color the output of iptables --list-rules